 Transit Pluto in the 8th House

 The 8th house is the house Pluto naturally rules, so transit Pluto can feel at home with this house.
 This can help you to feel more at ease with the energy, and you can focus on trying to use the Pluto and 8th house energy well.
-Seek to dig deeper inside of yourself and others, to gain greater understanding, to forge stronger emotional bonds with others, to work on your inner demons, and to transform yourself or your life for the better,
+To survive transit Pluto in the 8th house, seek to dig deeper inside of yourself and others, to gain greater understanding, to forge stronger emotional bonds with others, to work on your inner demons, and to transform yourself or your life for the better,

 When you have another transit planet in the 8th house, you can focus on this even more; if you have hard aspects to the 8th house cusp or ruler, a hard Saturn or Uranus aspect, or a hard Pluto aspect, you may need to deal with the darker elements of yourself or your life, and it becomes crucial to let in some light and transform.